Glazelf/GlazePKMProgram/README.md

 Pokémon Showdown sets and QR codes can be imported/exported to assist in sharing.

-PKHeX expects save files that are not encrypted with console-specific keys.
+GlazePKMProgram expects save files that are not encrypted with console-specific keys.
 Use a savedata manager to import and export savedata from the console ([Checkpoint](https://github.com/FlagBrew/Checkpoint), save_manager, [JKSM](https://github.com/J-D-K/JKSM), or SaveDataFiler).

 **We do not support or condone cheating at the expense of others.
 Do not use significantly hacked Pokémon in battle or in trades with those who are unaware hacked Pokémon are in use.**